-- On 23/09/2020
+- On 20/09/2020

 - In Turkish Culture

-How Many People Live In Istanbul
+How Many People Live In Istanbul ?

-Istanbul was always the most crowded settling and the busiest commercial hub of Western Asia since the Roman Empire till the Modern Turkey.
-It was named as the capital of different empires throughout the history with the names Constantinople and Asitane.
+Istanbul was always the most crowded settling and the busiest commercial hub of Western Asia since the Roman Empire till Modern Turkey.
+It was named as the capital of different empires throughout history with the names Constantinople and Asitane.
 Despite not being the capital of Turkey now, Istanbul is still the most populated city in the region.
-The residential area is significantly expanded as the city continues to attract many migrants from the other parts of the country as well as many more from various countries where the peace is not established or people suffer from economical problems.
+The residential area is significantly expanded as the city continues to attract many migrants from the other parts of the country as well as many more from various countries where peace is not established or people suffer from economical problems.

-How The Demography Of Istanbul Changed Historically
+How The Demography Of Istanbul Changed Historically?

 Needless to mention that till the Ottoman conquest the population was Greek.
-It sounds strange that being the capital of the Ottoman Empire for ages, Istanbul had more Non Muslim inhabitants than the Muslims till the beginning of the 20th century.
-Regarding the census made by the Ottomans in 1897, we can see that the Non Muslim population was majorly formed by the Greeks, which were half the number of the Turks, then the Armenians, Jews, Albanians, Kurds and some other minor communities.
+It sounds strange that being the capital of the Ottoman Empire for ages, Istanbul had more Non-Muslim inhabitants than the Muslims till the beginning of the 20th century.
+Regarding the census made by the Ottomans in 1897, we can see that the Non-Muslim population was majorly formed by the Greeks, which were half the number of the Turks, then the Armenians, Jews, Albanians, Kurds, and some other minor communities.

-Again regarding the Armenian society, there is a huge difference in numbers between the end of the 19th century and through the years 1930s because of the exile in 1915 then the operations to the southeast Turkey where the Armenians still used to live those days.
-The Jewish society was slightly luckier than these two but also due to the rising of the fascist ideology in Europe, some of the so called Turkish nationalists positioned themselves against the Jewish community in Thrace and many people decided to leave with the unrest during the years 1930s.
+Again regarding the Armenian society, there is a huge difference in numbers between the end of the 19th century and through the years the 1930s because of the exile in 1915 then the operations to the southeast Turkey where the Armenians still used to live those days.
+The Jewish society was slightly luckier than these two but also due to the rising of the fascist ideology in Europe, some of the so-called Turkish nationalists positioned themselves against the Jewish community in Thrace and many people decided to leave with the unrest during the years the 1930s.